1958 Mailuu-Suu tailings dam failure: Dam failure

 On April 16, 1958, with mining and processing plants still operational, a combination of poor design, neglect, heavy rainfall and a reported earthquake caused the #7 tailings dam at Mailuu-Suu to fail.
 About 50% of the entire volume of the dam flowed into the swift Mailuu-Suu River, only 30 m downhill from the breach.
 The waste then spread about 40 km downstream across the national border into Uzbekistan then into the heavily populated Fergana Valley.
 The Mailuu-Suu River is a tributary of the Kara Darya, used for agricultural irrigation in the valley.

 Some fatalities, building destruction, and contamination of the flood plain were reported as the direct result of the mudflow.
 Lack of any public response by officials makes it difficult to identify fatalities from the April 1958 event, especially as distinguished from everyday exposure.

 Aftermath

 Longterm health effects are more measurable.
 Grave threats to long-term residents persist, with residents experiencing far higher rates of cancer, goiter, anemia, and other illnesses related to radiological exposure.

 Mailuu-Suu was found to be one of the 10 most polluted sites in the world in a study published in 2006 by the Blacksmith Institute.

 Annual spring flooding and the lack of maintenance pose a continued threat of further releases of radioactive material.
 In 1994, a new landslide temporarily dammed the Mailuu-Suu River.
 In 2002 a flood caused by a mudslide nearly submerged a tailings pit.

 The World Bank approved a US$5 million grant to reclaim the tailings pits in 2004, and approved an additional $1 million grant for the project in 2011.
 The United Nations Development Programme, and the European Bank for Reconstruction and Development have also funded programs.

+Documents

+The incident has been documented, but any photos and videos about the Mailuu-Suu tailings dam collapse are kept as confidential and private by the government and all archives were hidden.